TravorLZH/travorlzh.github.io/_posts/2023-04-12-weierstrass-elliptic-intro.md

 ## Conclusion

-In this article, we defined Weierstrass elliptic function $\wp(z)$ as a consequence of an attempt to develop the simplest possible elliptic function.
-Subsequently, by analyzing the Laurent expansion and differential equation of $\wp$, we defined Eisenstein series, the invariants $g_2,g_3$, and the important special values $e_1,e_2,e_3$.
-After that, by analyzing the relationships between $\wp$ and Jacobian elliptic functions, we successfully reformulated $\wp$ using Jacobian theta functions as we have done for Jacobian elliptic function [before][theta].
+In this article, we defined the Weierstrass elliptic function $\wp(z)$ as a consequence of an attempt to develop the simplest possible elliptic function.
+Subsequently, by analyzing the Laurent expansion and differential equation of $\wp$, we defined the Eisenstein series, the invariants $g_2,g_3$, and the important special values $e_1,e_2,e_3$.
+After that, by analyzing the relationships between $\wp$ and Jacobian elliptic functions, we successfully reformulated $\wp$ using Jacobian theta functions as we have done for Jacobian elliptic functions [before][theta].

 [theta]: /2023/04/07/jacobian-theta-functions-foundation.html